-Pursuant to the terms of a qualified medical child support order (QMCSO), the plan also provides coverage for your child, even if you do not have legal custody of the child, the child is not dependent on you for support and regardless of any enrollment season restrictions that might otherwise exist for dependent coverage.
-If you are not enrolled in a dental plan, you must enroll for coverage for yourself and the child.
+Pursuant to the terms of a qualified medical child support order (QMCSO), the plan also provides coverage for your child, even if you do not have legal custody of the child or the child is not dependent on you for support, and regardless of any enrollment season restrictions that might otherwise exist for dependent coverage.
+If you are not enrolled in a medical plan, you must enroll for coverage for yourself and the child.
 If the plan receives a valid QMCSO and you do not enroll the dependent child, the custodial parent or state agency can enroll the affected child.
 Additionally, Chevron can withhold any contributions required for such coverage.

-A QMCSO may be either a National Medical Support Notice issued by a state child support agency or an order or a judgment from a state court or administrative body directing Chevron to cover a child under the plan.
-Federal law provides that a QMCSO must meet certain form and content requirements in order to be valid.
-If you have any questions or if you would like to receive a copy of the written procedure for determining whether a QMCSO is valid, please contact the HR Service Center.
+A QMCSO may be either a National Medical Support Notice issued by a state child support agency or an order or judgment from a state court or administrative body directing Chevron to cover a child under the plan.
+Federal law provides that a QMCSO must meet certain form and content requirements to be valid.
+If you have any questions or if you would like to receive a copy of the written procedure for determining whether a QMCSO is valid, please contact the HR Service Center at 1-888-825-5247 (1-832-854-5800 outside the U.S.).